xelis-project/xelis-blockchain/README.md

 Actually, the POW Hashing algorithm is `Keccak256` which is until we develop (or choose) our own algorithm.

-## Pruning Mode

-This allows anyone who want to run a light node to reduce the blockchain size by deleting blocks, transactions and versioned balances.
-The pruned topoheight can only be at a `Sync Block` and behind at least `PRUNE_SAFETY_LIMIT` blocks of the top topoheight.

-For wallets connected to a pruned node, you can't retrieve transactions history and miner rewards which happened before the pruned topoheight.
-But your balances are still up-to-date with the chain and if your wallets already synced them, they stay in your wallet database.

-The security of the chain is not reduced as all your blocks were already verified by your own node locally.

-## Fast Sync

-Fast sync mode allow you to sync really fast the necessary data only to run a correct and valid version of the chain.
-For this we request a peer to send us its chain state at a stable point, which include all accounts nonces, assets, balances, top blocks.
-So in future, when the chain will be really heavy, anyone can still join it by using fast sync system, which is compatible with the pruning mode.

-**WARNING**: You should use fast sync mode only with a trusted peer, because they can send you a potential fake chain.

 ## Client Protocol

 XELIS integrate along with BlockDAG a way to accept multiple times the same TX and only execute it one time.